-The Near Infrared Spectrograph (NIRSpec) has 2 detectors, which have four science readout patterns divided into two readout modes, IRS2 and traditional.
+The Near Infrared Spectrograph (NIRSpec) has 2 detectors, which have 4 science readout patterns divided into 2 readout modes, IRS2 and traditional.
 NRSIRS2RAPID (IRS2 mode) results in higher data volume (~1.95 MBytes/s) than NRSRAPID (traditional mode; ~1.56 MBytes/s) because the digitized reference output is also saved.
 Despite the higher data volumes, the IRS2 patterns are generally preferred over the normal modes due to the reduction in correlated read noise

 NIRSpec observing options that could result in APT data excess errors include:

 - Deep, full frame FS/IFU/MOS long exposures with NRSRAPID or NRSIRS2RAPID readout (with exposure times beyond about 500 s).

 - NIRSpec MOS + NIRCam parallels (data volume mostly driven by NIRCam).